Infectious Disease

 Learning objectives

-- Discuss the rationale for recommending pediatric COVID-19 vaccination in young children
+- Discuss the rationale for recommending pediatric COVID-19 vaccination in children aged 6 months to 5 years

 - Describe the efficacy and safety of COVID-19 vaccines in children